- Family & Friends

 Dear Faculty and Staff Colleagues,

-Dr. Brown’s address will be just one highlight of the convocation ceremony.
-RIT’s 10th president, Dr. David C. Munson, Jr., will also speak to the Class of 2019 as will two students, one undergraduate and one graduate delegate.
+Dr. Olsen’s address will be just one highlight of the convocation ceremony.
+RIT’s 10th president, Dr. David C. Munson, Jr., will also speak to the Class of 2020 as will two student delegates.
 Finally, we will honor the students receiving their Ph.D.’s during the doctoral hooding ceremony.

 Faculty and staff are an important part of Academic Convocation.
 Full-time faculty are expected to attend convocation and the commencement ceremonies for their respective colleges.
 If you have a conflict, please notify your dean as soon as possible.
 Staff in regalia at convocation are also invited to participate in the procession.
 Line-up for the procession will be in the lower level of the Student Life Center at 9:15 a.m.